FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 4. Reload nginx.

-5. In your browser, accept the certificate on https://l.org, https://socket.l.org, https://en.l.org/, etc.
+5. In your browser, accept the certificate on https://l.org and https://socket.l.org.

 6. Optionally set `protocol = "https://"` in the `net { }` block of your `conf/application.conf` to use https as the default protocol.